bigchaindb/bigchaindb/bigchaindb/common/schema/README.md

 ## Sources

-The files defining the JSON Schema for transactions (`transaction_*.yaml`) are based on the [IPDB Transaction Spec](https://github.com/ipdb/ipdb-tx-spec).
+The files defining the JSON Schema for transactions (`transaction_*.yaml`) are based on the [BigchainDB Transactions Specs](https://github.com/bigchaindb/BEPs/tree/master/tx-specs).
-If you want to add a new transaction version, you must add it to the IPDB Transaction Spec first.
+If you want to add a new transaction version, you must write a spec for it first.
 (You can't change the JSON Schema files for old versions.
 Those were used to validate old transactions and are needed to re-check those transactions.)